Notice to Owners of Antique and Historical Boilers - Boiler and Pressure Vessel Safety

 TO: Owners and Users of Antique and Historical Boilers

-For this show season, the Chief Boiler Inspector will issue a Certificate of Inspection to a historical boiler if:
+For this show season, the Chief Boiler Inspector will issue a Certificate of Inspection to a historical boiler if, as of the Maryland inspection date:

-- A successful internal inspection was performed by an authorized inspector within the last 12 months, and
+- A successful internal inspection was performed by an authorized inspector within the previous 12 months, and

-- A successful hydrostatic examination was witnessed by an authorized inspector within the last 36 months, and
+- A successful hydrostatic examination was witnessed by an authorized inspector within the previous 36 months, and

 - A successful external inspection is performed by a Maryland Commissioned Boiler Inspector.